-Certain factors are thought to increase the risk of developing Multiple Sclerosis.
+Certain factors are thought to elevate the risk of Multiple Sclerosis development.
 These include:

 - Age: People of any age can develop Multiple Sclerosis, but people between 15 and 60 years old are most commonly affected by the disease.

-- Sex: Multiple Sclerosis is twice as likely to develop in a woman than it is in a man.
+- Sex: Multiple Sclerosis is twice as likely to develop in a woman than in a man.

 - Family history: People who have a sibling or a parent with Multiple Sclerosis are at an increased risk of developing the disease.

-- Certain infections: There have been a number of different viruses associated with MS. One of these is the virus that can cause infectious Mononucleosis, Epstein-Barr.
+- Certain infections: There have been several different viruses associated with MS. One of these is the virus that can cause infectious Mononucleosis, Epstein-Barr.

-- Race: Caucasians, especially of Northern European descent, are among the most likely to develop Multiple Sclerosis.
-Those with the lowest risk include those of African, Native American or Asian descent.
+- Race: Caucasians, especially of Northern European descent, are at higher risk of Multiple Sclerosis development.
+Those with the lowest risk include African, Native American, or Asian descent.

 - Climate: Multiple Sclerosis is seen much more frequently in areas with a temperate climate.
-This includes the southeastern areas of Europe and Australia, New Zealand, the northern areas of the United States and southern Canada.
+This includes the southeastern regions of Europe and Australia, New Zealand, the northern regions of the United States, and southern Canada.

-- Certain autoimmune disorders: People who have type 1 diabetes, inflammatory disease of the bowel or thyroid disorders are at slightly increased risk of developing Multiple Sclerosis.
+- Certain autoimmune disorders: People with type 1 diabetes, inflammatory bowel disease, or thyroid disorders are at slightly increased risk of Multiple Sclerosis development.

 - Smoking: Smokers who have one attack of symptoms that may be an onset of MS are more at risk than nonsmokers to have a second attack of symptoms that confirm a diagnosis of relapsing-remitting Multiple Sclerosis.